comit-network/RFCs/RFC-002-SWAP.md

 See [RFC-001](./RFC-001-BAM.md#status-code-families) for more details, including the definition of statuses `XX00-19`.

 RFC-002 reserves statuses 20 to 39 across all families.
-Each protocol may define their own statuses for 40 and above.
+Protocls may define the meaning of statuses 40 and above.

 * `OK20`: Accepted
-* `RE20`: Declined - the swap request was not beneficial for the receiver
+* `RE20`: Declined - the Receiver voluntarily turned down the swap request
-* `RE21`: Rejected - the receiver is not able to proceed with the swap request
+* `RE21`: Rejected - the Receiver is not able to proceed with the swap request

 ### `headers`
 #### `reason` (optional)
-The reason why the receiver Declined or Rejected the swap request.
+The reason why the Receiver Declined or Rejected the swap request.

 ##### `value`
 A human readable reason.
 In lower case hyphen separated ASCII.